Brunel Microscopes Ltd

 Specialised Microscopes

-Developed by ourselves the Haemascope is based on a research standard 100 watt high quality microscope that can be used for dark ground, phase contrast, or both.
+The Haemascope is based on a research standard 100 watt high quality microscope that can be used for dark ground microscopy.
 It combines excellent performance with excellent value.
 For dark ground work, the Haemascope uses a high end oil immersion objective with an internal iris (to stop flare) and and oil immersion dark ground condenser developed specifically for this purpose..

 The analysis of whole blood preparations has obtained considerable popularity as a diagnostic and health monitoring tool in a wide range of alternative medicine fields.
 Dark ground and phase contrast techniques are commonly used.
 However blood cells are poor reflectors of light and have little by way of internal structure and therefore require very effective microscopy to obtain the the images that are needed.
 Standard biological microscopes are not good enough for this application.
 We have to stress this point as too often we find that referrals to us have bought microscopes that cannot produce the images needed.